SJTU-PLV/direct-refinement-popl24-artifact/README.md

 #### Unification of the simulation conventions

-We have mentioned the corresponding theorems of lemmas in Section 4.2 in the `List of claims` part.
-The direct simulation convention $\mathcal{C}$ (line 973) is defined as `cc_compcert` in [driver/Compiler.v](DirectRefinement/driver/Compiler.v):
+We have mentioned the corresponding theorems of the properties for refining simulation conventions in Section 4.2 in the `List of technical claims` part.
+The direct simulation convention $\mathbb{C}$ (line 973) is defined as `cc_compcert` in [driver/Compiler.v](DirectRefinement/driver/Compiler.v):
 ```
 Definition cc_compcert : callconv li_c li_asm :=